lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 1. Watch the build pipeline processing your commit and deploying a new version of your app.

-## "I lost my Todo list!!!"

-Our Todo App is nice but it has a major issue.
-If we restart the Node.js app, if we push a new version or if we have multiple instances, we either lose Todos or we see inconsistencies.
-The *in-memory* implementation is a weak implementation we need to fix.

-Fortunately Bluemix offers multiple persistent storage options based on our needs.
-For this tutorial we will look at how to integrate the IBM Cloudant NoSQL database, a JSON document oriented store, compatible with CouchDB.

 ## Review the source code